salesforcecli/plugin-org/messages/org.enable.tracking.md

 # summary

-Enable source tracking in an org.
+Allow Salesforce CLI to track changes in your source files between your project and an org.

 # description